geoff-parsons/time-lapse/README.md

 Contributions
 =============

 Thanks to [Richard Frohlich](http://www.freesound.org/usersViewSingle.php?id=92661) of the Texas Radio Theatre Company for providing the sample of the Canon D30 used when taking a capture.
-The sample is provided under the [Creative Commons Sampling Plus 1.0 License](http://creativecommons.org/licenses/sampling+/1.0/).
+The sample is provided under the [Creative Commons Sampling Plus 1.0 License](http://creativecommons.org/licenses/sampling+/1.0/) and can be found on the [Freesound Project](http://www.freesound.org/).